d20fantasy/d20fantasy.github.io/_posts/portfolio/2019-03-27-service-portal-favorites.md

 tags: [ServiceNow,Service Portal]
 ---

-We thought it would be useful for users to be able to be able to save _any_ page in the Service Portal as a "favorite" page for later access.
+We thought it would be useful for users to be able to be able to save _any_ page in the Service Portal as a "favorite" page for later access.<!--endexcerpt-->

 I was able to add a button to the header menu: